sgchun/nps/README.md

 7. **Validation phenotypes in PLINK phenotype format.** Similar to the training phenotype file format.
 Unlike the training cohort phenotype file, missing phenotypes (encoded by **-9**) are allowed in a validation cohort phenotype file.
 Samples with missing phenotypes will be simply excluded when evaluating the accuracy of prediction model.

 ## How to prepare training and validation cohorts for NPS
 We take an example of UK Biobank to show how to prepare training and validation cohorts for NPS.
-In principle, however, NPS can work with other cohorts as far as the genotype data are prepared in bgen file format.
+In principle, however, NPS can work with other cohorts as far as the genotype data are prepared in the bgen file format.
 To gain access to UK Biobank, please check [UK Biobank data access application procedure](https://www.ukbiobank.ac.uk/).

 ### Using UK Biobank as a training cohort
 UK Biobank data consist of the following files:
-- **ukb_imp_chrN_v3.bgen**: imputed allelic for each chromosome chrN
+- **ukb_imp_chrN_v3.bgen**: imputed allelic dosages for chrN
-- **ukb_mfi_chrN_v3.txt**: information of markers in the bgen file
+- **ukb_mfi_chrN_v3.txt**: marker information for ukb_imp_chrN_v3.bgen
-- **ukb31063.sample**: bgen sample information for the entire cohort
+- **ukb31063.sample**: bgen sample file for the entire cohort

-Assuming that UK Biobank dataset is located in `<path_to_ukbb>/` directory, we first exclude SNPs with minor allele frequency < 5% or imputation quality (INFO) score < 0.4 by running the following:
+Assuming that UK Biobank dataset is located in `<path_to_ukbb>/`, we first exclude SNPs with minor allele frequency < 5% or imputation quality (INFO) score < 0.4 by running the following:
 ```bash
 qsub -l h_vmem=4G -t 1-22 ukbb_support/common_snps.job <path_to_ukbb>/ukb_imp_chr#_v3.bgen <path_to_ukbb>/ukb_mfi_chr#_v3.txt <work_dir>
 ```
 The output files will be stored in `<work_dir>/`.

-Next, we filter bgen files to include only samples with identifier listed in `<sample_id_file>` and then convert bgen files to dosage file format. `<sample_id_file>` is simply a list of sample IDs, with one sample in each line.
-With the `<sample_id_file>`, the following step will generate filtered dosage files in `<work_dir>/` using qctool:
+Next, we filter bgen files to include only training cohort samples (as specified in `<sample_id_file>`) and then export the genotypes into dosage files.
+The `<sample_id_file>` is simply a list of sample IDs, with one sample in each line.
+This can be done by running the following:
 ```bash
 qsub -l h_vmem=4G -t 1-22 ukbb_support/filter_samples.job <path_to_ukbb>/ukb31063.sample <work_dir> <sample_id_file> <training_cohort_name>
 ```

 Then, we harmonize GWAS summary statitics with training cohort data.
-The following step will harmonize `<summary_statistics_file>` in the *minimal* format with training cohort and generate the harmonized GWAS summary statistics in the *preformatted* format:
+The following step will harmonize `<summary_statistics_file>` in the *MINIMAL* format with training cohort data and generate the harmonized GWAS summary statistics in the *PREFORMATTED* format:
 ```bash
 Rscript ukbb_support/harmonize_summstats.R <summary_statistics_file> <work_dir> <training_cohort_name>
 ```

-After that, we need to filter out SNPs that were flagged for removal during the abover harmonization step by running the following line:
+After that, we need to filter out SNPs that were flagged for removal during the above harmonization step by running the following:
 ```bash
 qsub -l h_vmem=4G -t 1-22 ukbb_support/filter_variants.job <work_dir> <training_cohort_name>
 ```